 On the internet and in the bookstores, a thousand gurus tout different remedies for human misery.
 How can we find out which remedies work?
 We need to consult one of our greatest gurus, the scientific method.
-Recently we have seen a dramatic upsurge in scientific studies on Positive Psychology and the science of happiness or to put it simply, discovering what makes happy people happy.
-Fortunately, many of these studies point to specific ways of thinking and acting that can strongly impact our happiness.
-The resulting discoveries are enriching the practices of counseling, clinical psychology, psychiatry and life coaching.
+Recently we have seen a dramatic upsurge in scientific studies on Positive Psychology and the “science of happiness” or to put it simply, discovering what makes happy people happy.
+Fortunately, many of the scientific studies point to specific ways of thinking and acting that can strongly impact our happiness.
 In these pages, we review the most scientific studies and translate the results into non-technical English.
+Let’s take a look at the areas of consensus that are emerging within the new science of happiness.

 The 7 Habits of Happy People